preciofishbone/OmniaDocsG2/pages/create-page/index.rst

 Create a page
 ===========================================

-(This description is only just started, more will be added soon.)

 When you need to create a publishing page, do the following:

 1. Point at the Edit button.